Tips to avoid condensation, damp and mould

 - Open windows briefly when you get up in the morning, to bring in some drier air from outside and let moisture escape after it’s built up from your breathing overnight.

 - Open the window or use an extractor fan before you start cooking or have a bath or shower.
-Keep the door closed to stop moisture spreading around your home.
-In the winter this isn’t about ‘airing’ your home for hours and letting all the heat out: close the window again after about 20 minutes, when the moisture has dispersed and before you notice you’re getting cold.
+Keep the door closed to stop moisture moving to other rooms.
+In winter this isn’t about ‘airing’ your home for hours and getting cold: just for 20 minutes or so to let the moisture disperse.

 - Never isolate (turn off) an extractor fan as the moisture from showers, baths and cooking will stay trapped in your home.